mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 The `<img>` tag has an attribute you may not have seen before: `className`: This is the same as the [`class`](/en-US/docs/Web/HTML/Global_attributes/class) attribute in HTML, but because JSX is JavaScript, we can't use the word `class` — it's reserved, meaning JavaScript already uses it for a specific purpose and it would cause problems here in our code.
 There are a few other differences between JSX and HTML, and we'll cover them as they come up.

-### Starting fresh
+## Starting fresh

 Before we start building our app, we're going to delete some of the boilerplate code that Vite provided for us.

-Change the [`<h1>`](/en-US/docs/Web/HTML/Element/Heading_Elements) element so that it reads "Hello, World!", then save your file.
+First, as an experiment, change the [`<h1>`](/en-US/docs/Web/HTML/Element/Heading_Elements) element in `App.jsx` so that it reads "Hello, World!", then save your file.
 You'll notice that this change is immediately rendered in the development server running at `http://localhost:3000` in your browser.
-Now delete the two `<a>` at the top of the component and save.
-The logos will be gone.
+Bear this in mind as you work on your app.

 We won't be using the rest of the code!
 Replace the contents of `App.jsx` with the following: